awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-sharing.md

 ## Create a resource share<a name="getting-started-sharing-create"></a>

 To share resources that you own, create a resource share\.
-When you create a resource share, you do the following:
+Here's an overview of the process:

 1. Add the resources that you want to share\.

-1. For each resource type that you include in the share, specify the permission to use for that resource type\.
+1. For each resource type that you include in the share, specify the [managed permission](getting-started-terms-and-concepts.md#term-managed-permission) to use for that resource type\.
-   + If only the *default permission* is available for a resource type, then AWS RAM automatically associates that permission with the resource type and there is no action for you\.
-   + If more than the default AWS RAM managed permission is available for a resource type, then you must choose the permission to associate with that resource type\.
+   + You can choose from one of the available AWS managed permissions, an existing customer managed permission, or create a new customer managed permission\.
+   + AWS managed permissions are created by AWS to cover standard use cases\.
+   + Customer managed permissions allow you to tailor your own managed permissions to meet your security and business needs\.
 **Note**
 If the selected managed permission has multiple versions, then AWS RAM automatically attaches the default version\.
 You can attach ***only*** the version that is designated as the default\.

 1. Specify the principals that you want to have access to the resources\.

 **Considerations**
++ If you later need to delete an AWS resource that you included in a share, we recommend that you first either remove the resource from any resource share that includes it, or delete the resource share\.
 + The resource types that you can include in a resource share are listed at [Shareable AWS resources](shareable.md)\.
-+ You can share a resource only if you own it\.
++ You can share a resource only if you [own](getting-started-terms-and-concepts.md#term-sharing-account) it\.
 You can't share a resource that's shared with you\.
 + AWS RAM is a Regional service\.
 When you share a resource with principals in other AWS accounts, those principals must access each resource from the same AWS Region that it was created in\.
 For supported global resources, you can access those resources from any AWS Region that's supported by that resource's service console and tools\.
-Note that you can view such resource shares and their global resources in the AWS RAM console and tools only in the designated home Region, US East \(N\.
+You can view such resource shares and their global resources in the AWS RAM console and tools only in the designated home Region, US East \(N\.
 Virginia\), `us-east-1`\.
 For more information about AWS RAM and global resources, see [Sharing Regional resources compared to global resources](working-with-regional-vs-global.md)\.
 + If the account you're sharing from is part of an organization in AWS Organizations and sharing within your organization is enabled, any principals in the organization that you share with are automatically granted access to the resource shares without the use of invitations\.
 A principal in an account with whom you share outside of the context of an organization receives an invitation to join the resource share and is granted access to the shared resources only after they accept the invitation\.
 + If the sharing is between accounts or principals that are part of an organization, then any changes to organization membership dynamically affect access to the resource share\.
   + If you add an AWS account to the organization or an OU that has access to a resource share, then that new member account automatically gets access to the resource share\.
 The administrator of the account you shared with can then grant individual principals in that account access to the resources in that share\.